 2. Office space: $4,000 to $15,000 per employee

 Renting or buying office space is typically one of the larger fixed expenses your new business will face.
 On average, you can expect to pay $4,000 to $15,000 per employee every year.
+Looking at it another way, that’s around $330 to $1,250 per employee each month.
 To reduce this cost, you may want to consider working from home or out of a coworking space for those first few months you’re just getting started.

 3. Equipment and supplies: Varies